sendgrid/sendgrid-java/USAGE.md

 <a name="browsers"></a>
 # BROWSERS

-## Retrieve email statistics by the browser.
+## Retrieve email statistics by browser.

 **This endpoint allows you to retrieve your email statistics segmented by browser type.**